22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-cards.en.md

 To receive payments, you need to add a form in the frontend that allows for securely capturing the payer's information and enables card encryption.

 This inclusion should be done through the _Card Payment Brick_, which offers an optimized form with various themes and includes the necessary fields for card payments.

----
-live_demo_code_action:
- - title: Try our Brick
- - description: Build visual experiences in real time.
-When you are ready, download or copy the generated code to add to your website or share with a developer.
- - link: /developers/en/live-demo/card-payment-brick
- - image: /checkout-bricks/live-demo-card-brick.png
- - linkName: Demo
- - buttonDescription: Build your Card Payment Brick
----

 To add the Card Payment Brick, first **configure and initialize** it from the frontend, as shown in the examples below.